Psy: Controversies

+Marijuana arrest

 In late 2001, Psy was arrested for smoking and possessing marijuana and was sentenced to 25 days in jail.
 As a result, he was unable to be at his grandfather's deathbed as he died of cancer, or attend his funeral.
 During an interview in 2012 Psy stated "I was very close to him.
 I was not there at the funeral: I will regret this for the rest of my life, because my grandpa loved me so much, and I couldn't be there for him on his deathbed."
 Psy was also fined in January 2002 for the marijuana incident.

-Views on North Korea

-In the early 2010s, South Korea's Sunshine Policy towards North Korea was downscaled as tensions between the two countries continued to increase.
-As a result, Psy was questioned by the media on several occasions regarding his views on North Korea.

-On April 13, 2013, Psy attended a press conference where he expressed regret about his country's conflict with North Korea and described the situation as a "tragedy".
-He also expressed hope that North Koreans would one day be able to enjoy his music before elaborating that his job is to make everyone, including North Koreans, laugh.
-Right before the start of a concert in Seoul, Psy added: "Tonight me and 50,000 Korean people... we are going to sing out loud.
-We are going to shout out loud and we are really close to them, so they [the North Koreans] can hear."

-In an interview with The Daily Beast in April 2013, Psy was asked to give his take on North Korean leader Kim Jong-un's threats against South Korea and the United States, to which he replied: "Well, as an entertainer, I don't want to talk about politics.
-As a Korean citizen, I want peace.
-That's all I can say.
-I want permanent peace."